tbenthompson/cppimport/README.md

 ##### If you've used cppimport version 0.0.\*, some new features for you!
 Compiler arguments, multiple source files, bug fixes!
 Read on.

 # Import C or C++ files directly from Python!
 Let's try it out.
-First, if you're on Linux or OS X, install with the terminal command `pip install cppimport`.
+First, if you're on Windows or Linux or OS X, install with the terminal command `pip install cppimport`.

 Most cppimport users combine it with [pybind11](https://github.com/pybind/pybind11), but you can use a range of methods to create your Python extensions.
 Raw C extensions, Boost.Python, SWIG all work.
 Let's look at a simple C++ extension: